The HIstory of Proportional Reading

 Mr. Adams's goal has been to build technology and a training approach that produces demonstrable improvement in reading any text immediately, within minutes, much as any Yankee invention of old.
 All students and teachers must be able to verify positive results on the spot, instantly.
 This approach provides a valid alternative to lengthy, expensive and often limited statistical studies and enables available resources to be spent much more fairly and wisely.

 Now that his program works, Mr. Adams is committed to solving the administrative and marketing issues to bring his program to all Americans.
 As always, research continues.
-When the Macintosh version of WordPerfect was taken off the market, Mr. Adams guided development of a stand-alone version of his software.
+When the Macintosh version of WordPerfect was taken off the market, Mr. Adams guided the development of a stand-alone version of his software.

 In addition, Mr. Adams developed a special In-Line Book Holder that holds book pages open, right above your keyboard, so you can type notes on your laptop or flat screen while reading.
 Also, you never have to turn your head as you edit papers, read and type.
 Most importantly, this approach enables proper reading posture for far greater comfort and increased concentration.

-Most recently, Mr. Adams developed a free on-line reading course for anybody in the world to use to improve his or her reading.
+Beginning around 2007, Mr. Adams developed a free on-line reading course for anybody in the world to use to improve his or her reading.
 Those who need help with decoding, and automaticity and basic fluency can go to the Internet and see the different steps for help, and assess where they are.
 In addition, those needing help with basic comprehension and avoiding falling asleep while reading can get immediate help.
 Thirdly, average readers who still read no faster than they speak can watch special movies and learn the basic principles of how to hear an inner voice, and how to overcome lip reading, sounding out words, whispering and sub-vocalization.
 They can also learn how to see short words with peripheral vision, and at short exposure.
 They experience reading without making regressions, and they learn what it feels like to read by punctuation intervals, connecting key words that “pop out”.
 Then, the visitor can learn how to take these principles and learn how to apply them to reading text paginated just like in a book.
-A special high-seed voice and text approach is used to show how.
+A special high-speed voice and text approach is used to show how.
 Additional videos show how students use this same tool to read any middle school, high school or college textbook or novel with speed, accuracy and great enjoyment.
 Viewers can even read parts of Moby Dick at high speed with great pleasure.
 All this can now be experienced on the web for free.
 Personal consultation is also available and can be contracted as needed.
-Software is available.

 Essentially, the story of Proportional Reading is the story of an individual with an intimate knowledge of reading difficulty combining this knowledge with perseverance and expertise as an independent professional inventor and applying this to American education, which was more than ready and in need of pragmatic innovation that works.
 Many family members, close friends, teachers, students, schools and governments have provided help and encouragement along the way.